sonic-net/DASH/dash-pipeline/README-dash-docker.md

 During various build steps, a docker image is used to `docker run` a container(s) in which various `make` targets or other scripts are executed.
 So, the execution environment for most build steps is inside the docker container, not the normal user environment.

 ## Volume Mounts
-When the container is run, various local subdirectories are "mounted" as volumes in the container, via the `-v` flag, for example: `-v $(PWD)/SAI:/SAI`, which mounts the local `./SAI` directory as the container's `/SAI` directory.
-The container can thus read and write the local development environment directories and files to access source files and generate build artifacts.
+When the container is run, various host machine subdirectories are "mounted" as volumes in the container, via the `-v` flag, for example: `-v $(PWD)/SAI:/SAI`, which mounts the host `./SAI` directory as the container's `/SAI` directory.
+The container can thus read and write the host development environment directories and files to access source files and generate build artifacts.
 See the diagram below.

 ![Docker Volume Mounts](images/docker-volume-mounts.svg)